Write down our toll-free telephone number if you want to be a part of the program.

 And I mean, look at some of the people who have come here.

-That's a fair track.
+That's a fair trade.

 That's exactly right.

-So uh Apple already has massive operations in the state, they're about to expand it even more with the announcement yesterday.
+They're about to expand it even more with the announcement yesterday.

-And it's just a part of the way that the Texas is leading the innovation age because Texas ranks number one for semiconductor manufacturing.
+And it's just a part of the way that Texas is leading the innovation age because Texas ranks number one for semiconductor manufacturing.

-We've been number one for more than a decade, and and number one for semiconductor exports, uh we're number one for space.
+We've been number one for more than a decade and number one for semiconductor exports.

-Uh we're number one uh for artificial intelligence uh advancement.
+We're number one for artificial intelligence advancement.

-Now the New York Stock Exchange and the Nasdaq, they've set up operations in Dallas, Texas to compete with the Texas Stock Exchange.
+Now the New York Stock Exchange and the NASDAQ, they've set up operations in Dallas, Texas to compete with the Texas Stock Exchange.

-Well, I I love the my friends in Texas.
+Well, I love my friends in Texas.

 God bless Texas.